Jaemin-c/valorant-analysis/README.md

 ### Part 2: Univariate Analysis

-In this section, we explore the distribution of key individual statistics to understand how performance varies across all players in our dataset.
-These insights help identify which variables are most informative when comparing Radiants and Immortals.
+In this section, I explored the distribution of key individual statistics to get a better sense of how performance varies across players in the dataset.
+These insights helped me figure out which variables are most useful when comparing Radiants and Immortals.

 #### Player Rank Distribution

 <iframe src="assets/rank_distribution_pie.html" width="600" height="400" frameborder="0"></iframe>

-Radiants are a much smaller portion of the population, highlighting class imbalance and the difficulty of reaching the top tier.
+This pie chart shows the distribution of players in the dataset across the Radiant and Immortal ranks.
+As expected, Radiants make up a very small fraction of the total population — confirming that our classification task involves a significant class imbalance.
+This imbalance has implications for model performance, as it makes it harder to correctly identify Radiants without additional strategies like class weighting or oversampling.

 #### Damage per Round

 <iframe src="assets/dpr.html" width="700" height="400" frameborder="0"></iframe>

 Most players fall between 120 and 180 damage per round, with some outliers above 200 indicating highly impactful players.
+However, the long tail to the right — including players dealing over 200 damage per round — indicates the presence of exceptional outliers who likely have a massive impact in their matches.
+These high performers may be disproportionately Radiants, making this a potentially predictive feature.

 ####  Kill-to-Death Ratio (K/D)

 <iframe src="assets/kd_ratio.html" width="700" height="400" frameborder="0"></iframe>

 The K/D ratio tends to center between 0.9 and 1.5.
 Understanding whether Radiants consistently hold higher K/Ds is key to our modeling.
+However, identifying whether Radiants consistently maintain a higher K/D than Immortals is a central goal of this project.
+If so, it would validate the idea that fragging power is a key factor that sets Radiants apart — though we also aim to investigate whether other metrics (like clutches or utility usage) matter just as much or more.

 ---